trxe/notes-blog/content/operating-system/3_Process_Scheduling.md

 - Problems:
   - Starvation of lower priority processes. *Possible solutions: 1. decrease the priority of the currently running processes after each time quantum.
 2. give a time quantum for the running process.*
   - Priority Inversion.
-    - e.g. A, B and C have high to low priority, and appear last to first.
-    - C is executed first and at some point locks a file x.
+    - C (LOW) is executed first and at some point locks a file x.
-    - B then appears and executes.
+    - B (MID) then appears and executes.
-    - A then appears.
-It tries to execute but fails because it requires file x which is locked by C.
+    - A (HIGH) then appears.
+It tries to execute but fails because it requires file x which is locked by C (LOW).
-    - if B is a long process, A is unduly starved.
+    - if B (MID) is a long process, A (HIGH) is unduly starved.

 ### Multi-level Feedback Queue (MLFQ)